surf3s/EDM/readme.md

 Currently EDM is only fully tested on Windows 10 and 11.
 However, the libraries used here are specifically designed to work on Windows, Linux, MacOS and even Android.
 The only issue I see is serial port drivers (but see also below BlueTooth).
 In the coming months, I will be testing EDM on a variety of platforms including ChromeOS.
 If you have experience running it on other platforms, please let me know.
 For Android, I will have to produce a separate installation that I hope to work on soon.

 The main issues with a field computer are battery life and durability.
 Now that the new program is written, I am looking for good field computers.
 I have run both EDMWin and this version of EDM on a Topcon FC-6000 Geo Cell CE 128GB tablet with Windows 10.
 This tablet is ruggized and comes with an exchangeable battery.
 I will know better how they work in a few months, but it seems like a good solution.
+I have also tested it on a reconditioned Panasonic ToughBook.
+A fuller test of this unit will happen in the summer of 2024.
+And I know a team using the Juniper Systems Mesa 2.
+This looks a lot like the Topcon FC-6000.
+I haven't used one myself, but a team will be using it in summer 2024.

 #### How should I connect a computer to a total station?